-Fed Policymakers Agree Trump Fiscal Boost Poses Inflation Risk
+Fed policymakers agree Trump fiscal boost poses inflation risk

 The minutes, however, showed “many participants judged that the risk of a sizable undershooting of the longer-run normal unemployment rate had increased somewhat and that the Committee might need to raise the federal funds rate more quickly.”

-Fed Chair Janet Yellen told reporters following the December rate hike that Trump’s election had put the central bank under a “cloud of uncertainty.”
+At the same time, Fed policymakers “emphasized their considerable uncertainty” about future economic policy changes.

-The Republican businessman will take office on Jan.
-20 and has yet to describe in detail his economic policy plans.
+Trump will take office on Jan.
+20 and has yet to outline in detail his economic policy plans.

-Prices on interest rate futures suggest Wall Street investors are betting the Fed will next raise rates in June and might only hike twice by the end of the year, according to CME Group.
+U.S. short-term interest rate futures rose slightly after the release of the minutes but not enough to suggest altered expectations for the central bank’s rate hike path this year.

+Traders continued to price in two rate hikes this year and slightly less than a 50 percent chance of a third, based on the price of fed funds futures contracts traded at CME Group’s Chicago Board of Trade.